 - When you get solar for your home, any extra energy you generate is sent back through the power grid and the utility company gives your credit.
 This credit pays for the energy you use at night.
 This is called NEM or Net Energy Metering.

-- If you purchase a solar energy system before mid-January 2022, you will be guaranteed 20 years of NEM 2.
+- If you purchase a home solar energy system before mid-January 2022, you will be guaranteed 20 years of the NEM 2 grandfathered program.
 That means you’ll get more credit for your energy without extra fees.

-- If you purchase solar after January 2022, you will still be eligible for NEM 2.
+- If you purchase solar after January 2022, you will still be eligible for the NEM 2 grandfathered program.
 It won’t be guaranteed for 20 years, but it will be long enough to reach your payback period.

 - If you purchase solar after April 2022, you will start on NEM 2 for a set period of years, but you will have to pay extra solar fees each month.

-- If you purchase solar after August 2022 you will be stuck with NEM 3, which will give you lower credit for your energy and you will have to pay extra solar fees every month!
+- If you purchase solar after August 2022 you will be stuck with NEM 3, which will give you lower credit for your energy buyback and you will have to pay additional solar fees every month!

 How Are California Utilities Changing Solar?

 Soon, the rules for all new solar owners will change.
 Last year, the California Public Utilities Commission (CPUC) started a new proceeding to change the rules for everyone that uses solar energy.
-For any new residential customers, California utilities have proposed new monthly fees around $75 per month just to use solar energy.
+California utilities have proposed new monthly fees of around $75 per month for any new residential customers just to use solar energy.
 On top of that, they want to reduce the value of NEM credits by 55%-80%.

-The California Solar + Storage Association (CALSSA) expects these monthly solar fees to actually be much smaller than what was proposed, but they seem to be standing behind the proposal to reduce the value of NEM credits.
+The California Solar + Storage Association (CALSSA), a Solar advocate entity that fights for our rights in CA, expects these monthly solar fees to actually be much smaller than what was proposed by the utility companies, but they project the overall outcome to be a reduction in the value of NEM credits.
 This is what NEM 3 will be for any solar customers after August 2022.

 Can You Avoid These Changes To NEM?

-The easiest way to avoid these changes is to purchase solar systems before the end of 2021.
-The solar market will change drastically in the next few years, and you should try to lock-in the great incentives we currently have available to us.
+The easiest way to avoid these changes is to purchase solar systems before the end of 2021 with the grandfathered program.
+The solar market will change drastically in the next few years, and you should try to lock in the great incentives we currently have available to us.